SEUH/puth-docs/docs/server-api.md

 ---
-id: api
+id: server-api
-title: Puth Api
+title: Puth Server Api
 ---

 Puth is on the one hand a http server over which you work via remote prcedure calls on the remote objects.